Fresh amber snow warning issued as wintry conditions bring disruption

 Heavy snow is forecast in part of the Highlands, north-east Scotland and Shetland.

-Amber weather warnings have been expanded after coming into force in parts of Scotland, as forecasters warn of heavy snow that could bring blizzard conditions and travel disruption.
+Amber weather warnings have been expanded after coming into force in parts of Scotland, as heavy snow causes a number of road closures in the north of the country.

 Two separate Met Office amber warnings for heavy snow in part of the Highlands and north-east Scotland came into force at midday on Friday, while a yellow warning of snow and ice covers the country as far south as Angus and Perthshire.